nextflow-io/nextflow/docs/dsl2.rst

           bar()
         }

-* The use of unqualified value and file element into input tuples is not allowed anymore.
+* The use of unqualified value and file elements into input tuples is not allowed anymore.
 Replace them with a corresponding ``val`` or ``path`` qualifier::

         process foo {